Excellence in Airport Marketing, Communications and Customer Experience - Deadline Extended

 In the event of a tie, meaning that multiple airports are given a perfect score (50 out of 50 points) in a given category, judges are then asked to rank each tie on a separate worksheet.

-For questions about the 2018 ACI-NA Marketing and Communications Contest, please contact Raechel Rucker.
+For questions about the 2021 ACI-NA Marketing, Communications and Customer Experience Contest, please contact Raechel Rucker.